Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Related Works

-Recently, zero-shot\footnote{ Zero-shot in RAG refers to settings where no data from the \textit{target task dataset} is used for parameter updates, and models are pretrained solely on large-scale, \textit{task-independent TS corpora}.} RAG methods have also been introduced for TS forecasting.
+Recently, zero-shot\footnote{ Zero-shot in RAG refers to settings where no data from the \textit{target task dataset} is used for parameter updates, and models are pretrained on \textit{task-independent TS corpora}.} RAG methods have also been introduced for TS forecasting.
 RAF \cite{tire2024retrieval} constructs an augmented input by concatenating retrieved sequences with the query sequence in the raw data space.
-TS-RAG \cite{ning2025ts} retrieves TS segments using a pretrained encoder and integrates them into the forecasting process by conducting self-attention with concatenated query and retrieved outputs.
-However, these approaches \textit{do not explicitly account for the relationship between the query and the retrieved inputs} when aggregating the retrieved samples.
-Comparison of RAG methods in TS is shown in Table~\ref{tbl:compare_RAG}.
+TS-RAG \cite{ning2025ts} retrieves TS segments using a pretrained encoder and conducts self-attention with concatenated query and retrieved outputs.
+However, these approaches \textit{do not explicitly account for the relationship between the query and the retrieved inputs} when aggregating retrieved samples.